There have long been problems with ATAR, but now the statistics are leading us to ask…Does ATAR matter?

 The ATAR does not adequately capture the potential of a student to succeed at university.
 Consequently, many faculties are using portfolio work, interviews and school course work to accept students before ATAR results are even released.

 In 2020, it became very clear that ATAR was not the be-all and end-all.
 Many universities guaranteed positions for students whether the exams went ahead or not.
+In 2021, more than 25,000 NSW students applied for an early offer through the ‘schools recommendation scheme’, in order to secure a place before sitting exams.

 Schools and parents